mmisty/cypress-allure-adapter-example/README.md

 # cypress-allure-adapter example

-This is example of [@mmisty/cypress-allure-adapter](https://www.npmjs.com/package/@mmisty/cypress-allure-adapter) package usage for cypress
+This is javascript example of using [@mmisty/cypress-allure-adapter](https://www.npmjs.com/package/@mmisty/cypress-allure-adapter) package with cypress

-Install all packages by `npm i`
+Before running scripts install all packages by `npm i`.

 ## Scripts
 - open cypress interactive mode: